 - In a small mixing bowl whisk together the water and flax meal, and set aside.

-- In a medium mixing bowl whisk together the all-purpose flour and baking soda.
+- In a medium mixing bowl whisk together the flour and baking soda.
 Set aside.

 - In another medium mixing bowl add the cocoa powder, semi-sweet chocolate, spices and salt.
-Add the almond milk or nog and mix well.
+Add the soy milk or nog and mix well.